FrankMerriman/Raspberry-Pi.neapple/README.md

 # Set-up

 ## Part 1 - Creating a wifi access point
-*Many tutorials I encountered while working on this project took the easy route of using the in-built wifi card of the Rasberry Pi as the access point and providing an internet to the Pi over ethernet.
-This project differs by using two wifi cards so that the Pi can connect to the interenet without need of an ethernet connection.*
+*Many tutorials I encountered while working on this project took the easy route of using the in-built wifi card of the Rasberry Pi as the access point and providing an internet connection to the Pi through an ethernet cable.
+This project differs by using two wifi cards so that the Pi can connect to the interenet wirelessly.*

 ### 1.1 Setting up the Pi
 If the Raspberry Pi being used has never been set up, visit https://www.raspberrypi.com/software/ to download Raspberry Pi OS (formerly referred to as Raspbian).
 This tutorial was last verified as working on Raspberry Pi OS Bullseye (11).

 Start the Pi and go through the normal set-up prompts.
-If the update that occurs during the set-up fails, make sure to run `sudo apt update` and `sudo apt upgrade` from the terminal to ensure all system packages are up to date.
+If the update that occurs during the set-up fails, make sure to run `sudo apt update` and
+`sudo apt upgrade`
+from the terminal to ensure all system packages are up to date.
 Depending on internet connection speeds, this step may take a long time to complete.

 ### 1.2 Sourcing wifi drivers
 The TP-Link Wireless Adapter doesn't work out of the box with the raspberry pi.
 As a result, it is neccessary to install the required drivers manually.
 If you are following this tutorial with a different adapter you will need to find any neccessary linux drivers on your own.
-You will also need to ensure the adapter supports AP mode.
 Either way, make sure to insert the USB into the Raspberry Pi if you have not already done so.

-If you are using a TL-WN821N, you can visit the following repo and follow the installtion guide before moving onto step 1.3: https://github.com/Mange/rtl8192eu-linux-driver
+If you are using a TL-WN821N, you can visit the following repo and follow the installtion guide before moving on to step 1.3: https://github.com/Mange/rtl8192eu-linux-driver

 Regardless of what device you are using, you can check an adapter is detected and functioning by running `iwconfig` and checking the output.

 IMG1
 *The USB is inserted, but without the driver it is not recognised by the rasperry pi*